drbfraser/HHA-HaitiHospital/README.md

 # Devs Build Instructions

-This instruction is intended for people looking to contribute to setup a development enviroment.
+This instruction is intended for people looking to setup a development enviroment.

 ### Install Node.js